LittleD3092/My-Vault/Algorithm/Minimum Cost Spanning Tree.md

 2. [[#Prim's Algorithm]]
 3. [[#Sollin's Algorithm]]

-The three algorithms above are ==greedy methods==.
+The three algorithms above are [[Greedy Algorithm]]s.
 This means that they choose their best choice, and never change the choice after decision.

 # Kruskal's Algorithm